 As a smartphone user, you can keep your passwords stored and memorized on your phone for instant access to various apps and sites.
 However, your carrier should not be collecting and using this information.
-Such was the case with Chinese Android company OnePlus, which snooped on customers and gathered passcodes under the pretext of trying to improve the user experience.
-The case has aroused fears of similar abuses by stateside smartphone companies and tech giants.
+To try and combat such invasive practices, Google announced this spring that it would allow customers to see what data smartphone apps are collecting about them.

 Most apps will give you the option to store your login and password info within the program’s memory.
 While this can serve as an easy access gateway to various other programs, it can also increase the odds of an ID leak.
 The safest way around this problem is to memorize your login and password info — which is easy to do if you adopt a personal date/initial code and give it a sequence of alphanumeric variations based on the first letters of the apps in question.
 Or, you can write down each login and password on a notepad and manually enter them into each app as you need it.

 When you send a text or engage in an iMessage conversation over an iPhone, Apple stores the messages for an unspecified length of time.
 The company does this to ensure the notes go to the intended recipient.
 However, Apple has not specified how long this retention period lasts, be it one day or a full year.